 Joe and his future wife, Manya, went to school together in Kasperiwici, part of the region called Glacia.
 In the year of 1915, Joe and Mariya courted.
 At this time the world was at war with the Triple Alliance, (Germany, Italy, and the Austro-Hungarian Empire).
 Joe was conscripted into the Austro-Hungarian army.
 When the war ended in 1918 and Germany and its allies were defeated, Joe was detained in Italy as a prisoner of war for two years.
-Upon his release he returned to Kasperiwici and married Mariya on May 22, 1921.
-Joe and Mariya then settled on a three and a half acre farm.
+Upon his release, he returned to Kasperiwici and married Mariya on May 22, 1921.
+Joe and Mariya then settled on a three and a half-acre farm.
 Two years later Mariya gave birth to their daughter Petrouchka.

 After the first world war, Eastern Europe remained in a state of political turmoil.
-Communist ideas, Nazi propoganda, and authoritarian governing, infiltrated the governments and burdened and suppressed the people.
+Communist ideas, Nazi propaganda, and authoritarian governing infiltrated the governments and burdened and suppressed the people.
 For the villager and farmer, life was hard.
-Agriculture remained backward, yields were low, markets restricted by low productivity and prosperity lay beyond reach.
+Agriculture remained backwards, yields were low, markets restricted by low productivity and prosperity lay beyond reach.
 During the 1920's many Ukrainians left their villages and farms to seek a better life in Canada.
-Joe, seeing Canada as a land of opportunity and freedom, also left the Ukraine, and immigrated to Canada in 1928.
+Joe, seeing Canada as a land of opportunity and freedom, also left Ukraine, and immigrated to Canada in 1928.
 However, he left his wife and daughter behind hoping to find work in Canada to pay for their passage later on.
 Unfortunately, the Canadian Government temporarily ended immigration in 1932, because the Depression Government couldn't even support it's existing population.

-While in Canada, Joe worked as a farm laborer.
+While in Canada, Joe worked as a farm labourer.
 Realizing he was unable to bring his wife and daughter to Canada, Joe saved enough money by 1939 to return to Kasperiwici.
 However, his plans were shattered.
 On September 1, 1939, Adolf Hitler's armies invaded Poland, thus initiating another world war.
 Ten days earlier Russian forces had also invaded Poland.
 Mariya and Petrouchka escaped into the hills.
 Most of the village was burned to the ground.
 Joe could not go home.

 In 1941, Mariya and Petrouchka returned to the village.
 It was now under Russian occupation and their land and home became the property of the state.
 Petrouchka married a village boy, who had been a Polish soldier.
-When the Russians demanded conscription of all able bodied men into the army, he fled into the hills.
+When the Russians demanded conscription of all able-bodied men into the army, he fled into the hills.

 Russia, France and The Commonwealth were allied against Germany.
 The alliances of the people in the village were split.
 Some were pro-Nazi, others pro-Poland, still others Communist.
-Little trust ex-isted between friends and family.
+Little trust existed between friends and family.
 The Russians demanded to know the whereabouts of Petrouchka's husband.
 Petrouchka and Mariya failed to give the Russians the information they requested.
 Mariya was severely beaten, which caused a permanent stoop.
 Mother and daughter were then loaded into a cattle car and shipped to Siberia.
 They journeyed seventeen days before they reached their destination; a coal mine in the Ural Mountains.
 Mariya was put to work scrubbing miner's washrooms.
 Petrouchka worked underground in the mines.
 Her job was to walk ahead of the miners carrying a lamp.
 When the flame from the lamp flickered or died it meant the gas level was unsafe.
 Petrouchka did this until her death nine years later in 1955.
-She died of a liver disease.
-Petrouchka's husband shot himself, or had been shot near Kasperwici.
-At age sixty five Mariya retired, left Siberia and resided with her sister in Kasperiwici.
+She died of liver disease.
+Petrouchka's husband shot himself or had been shot near Kasperwici.
+At age sixty-five Mariya retired, left Siberia and resided with her sister in Kasperiwici.

 Meanwhile, Joe moved to Dore Lake.
-From 1945 to 1955 Joe and Mariya lost contact with one another, because Joe moved and letters were not forwarded.
+From 1945 to 1955 Joe and Mariya lost contact with one another because Joe moved and letters were not forwarded.
 When they relocated each other in 1955, Joe tried to get the Russians to release Mariya.
-However he failed.
+However, he failed.
 Joe tried again, when a notary public advertised in a Winnipeg Ukrainian newspaper, that he could get relatives of Canadian immigrants out of Communist countries.
 Joe sent the required amount of $50.00.
-Mariya was now seventy one and ill, and the Russians were willing to let her go.
+Mariya was now seventy-one and ill, and the Russians were willing to let her go.

 Frank Andres, the Conservation Officer, in Dore Lake helped Joe with the formalities required by the Department of Citizenship and Immigration.
-On January 15, 1969 Mariya arrived in Saskatoon.
+On January 15, 1969, Mariya arrived in Saskatoon.
 Frank Andres drove Joe to Saskatoon where he met Mariya at Dave Dion's house (a friend of Frank's).
-After forty years of painful separation man and wife were happily reunited.
+After forty years of painful separation, man and wife were happily reunited.

 Joe and Mariya Jarusewich returned to Dore Lake and resided in Joe's house next to Harry Husak's.
-Unfortunately, their reunion together was short lived.
+Unfortunately, their reunion together was short-lived.
 Seven months and thirteen days after Mariya arrived in Canada, she suddenly took ill and passed away in the Big River Hospital.
 Joe continued to live in Dore Lake, until his death on June 15, 1979, after a lengthy illness.

-Daley's Funeral Home of Big River, was entrusted with the funeral arrangements for the late Mr. Joseph Jarusewich of Dore Lake, Saskatchewan who passed away on June 15th at the University Hospital in Saskatoon, after a lengthy illness.
+Daley's Funeral Home of Big River, was entrusted with the funeral arrangements for the late Mr Joseph Jarusewich of Dore Lake, Saskatchewan who passed away on June 15th at the University Hospital in Saskatoon, after a lengthy illness.

 Funeral service was held June 19th, 1979 in the First United Church, Big River, Saskatchewan with Rev. Jamie Scott officiating.
-Organist was Mrs. L. Wilson.
+Organist was Mrs L. Wilson.

-Mr. Jarusewich was predeceased by his wife Maria in 1969 and one daughter in the Ukraine.
-Mr. Jarusewich came to Canada in 1928 where he resided in the Big River district, then moved to Dore Lake.
+Mr. Jarusewich was predeceased by his wife Maria in 1969 and one daughter in Ukraine.
+Mr Jarusewich came to Canada in 1928 where he resided in the Big River district, then moved to Dore Lake.
 Pallbearers were: Bernard Palmer, Harold Viden, Ted Johnson, Len Neufeldt, Larry Giesbrecht, Len Zinovich.
 Interment followed in the Big River Cemetery.